brentlybazor/bash_alias_module_template/README.md

 - Another way to do this is to create a source alias function (`"custom-source = source [insert template path]/index.sh"`)
 - If you want to truly customize this for your who machine, edit `~/.bashrc` (or `~/.zshrc` on Mac/Linux is zsh is used) and add `"mysource = source [insert template path]/index.sh"` (or your prefered alias name) so that it can update all of your aliases.
 - All variable inside `local.variables.sh` will override the variables inside `variables.sh
+- For the `git_aliases.sh`, replace `[prefix]` with the short prefix you want to use instead.
+- There is also a check now on the `git checkout` commands that will see if the branch exists or ask you to create the branch without passing extra variables.